ispeakfishlanguage/battleships_game/README.md

 ## Technologies and Libraries Used

 * Python was used as the programming language to code the game logic.
 * [LucidChart](https://www.lucidchart.com/pages/) was used to create the flow chart for control flow.
-The flow of the App was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.
+The flow of the game was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.
 The actual flowchart can be viewed [here](https://lucid.app/lucidchart/invitations/accept/inv_784b90d4-5035-47fc-a4f8-026dd960e23b).

     ![Flowchart](assets/images/flowchart1.png)

 * [Colorama](https://pypi.org/project/colorama/) was installed and imported for adding color to text to make it easier to read.
-* [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/) was installed and imported for adding ascii art to App title.
+* [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/) was installed and imported for adding ascii art to the game title.
-* [GoogleDocs](https://docs.google.com/document/u/0/) was used to create online spreadsheet to write down testing results.
+* [GoogleDocs](https://docs.google.com/document/u/0/) was used to create an online spreadsheet to write down testing results.
 * [GitHub](https://github.com/) has been used to store the code, images, and other content related to the project.
 * [Heroku](https://dashboard.heroku.com/apps) was used to deploy the game on the web.
 * [Git](https://git-scm.com/) was used to commit and push code during the development stage.